fullstackedorg/workspace/README.md

 ## Getting Started

-1. Create a folder were you will develop your awesome web app
+1. Create a folder where you will develop your awesome web app
 ```shell
 mkdir my-awesome-project
 cd my-awesome-project